Lucy Liu: 1990s: Beginnings and Ally McBeal

-2000s
+2000s: Breakthrough in film

 In 2000, Liu starred in Charlie's Angels along with Drew Barrymore and Cameron Diaz.
 In 2001, Liu was the spokeswoman for the Lee National Denim Day fundraiser, which raises money for breast cancer research and education.
 In 2004 Liu was appointed an ambassador for U.S. Fund for UNICEF.
 She traveled to Pakistan and Lesotho, among several other countries.
 In 2002, Liu played Rita Foster in Vincenzo Natali's Brainstorm.
 She appeared as O-Ren Ishii in Quentin Tarantino's 2003 film, Kill Bill.
 While in negotiations for Kill Bill with Tarantino the two joined to help produce the Hungarian sports documentary Freedom's Fury.
 She won an MTV Award for Best Movie Villain for her part in Kill Bill.
 Subsequently, Liu appeared on several episodes of Joey with Matt LeBlanc, who played her love interest in the Charlie's Angels films.
 She also had minor roles as Kitty Baxter in the film Chicago and as a psychologist opposite Keira Knightley in the thriller Domino.
 In Lucky Number Slevin, she played the leading love interest to Josh Hartnett.
 3 Needles was released on December 1, 2006, Liu portrayed Jin Ping, an HIV-positive Chinese woman.

-Liu had previously presented her artwork under a pseudonym, Yu Ling (which is her Chinese name).
+Liu had previously presented her artwork under her Chinese name, Yu Ling.
 Liu, who is an artist in several media, has had several gallery shows showcasing her collage, paintings, and photography.
 She began doing collage mixed media when she was 16 years old, and became a photographer and painter.
 Liu attended the New York Studio School for drawing, painting, and sculpture from 2004 to 2006.
 In September 2006, Liu held an art show and donated her share of the profits to UNICEF.
 She also had another show in 2008 in Munich.
 Her painting, "Escape", was incorporated into Montblanc's Cutting Edge Art Collection and was shown during Art Basel Miami 2008, which showed works by contemporary American artists.
 Liu has stated that she donated her share of the profits from the NYC Milk Gallery gallery show to UNICEF.
 In London, a portion of the proceeds from her book Seventy Two went to UNICEF.

 Early in 2006, Liu received an "Asian Excellence Award" for Visibility.
 She also hosted an MTV documentary, Traffic, for the MTV EXIT campaign in 2007.
 In 2008, she produced and narrated the short film The Road to Traffik, about the Cambodian author and human rights advocate Somaly Mam.
 The film was directed by Kerry Girvin and co-produced by photographer Norman Jean Roy.
 This led to a partnership with producers on the documentary film Redlight.